Why Weekly Team Meetings Matter Far More Than Most Leaders Realise

 5. Issue Resolution: The Heart of the Weekly Meeting

 High-performing weekly meetings spend most of the agenda solving issues.
 This is how teams make progress week after week.
+During this process, the team should be encouraged to share ideas for solutions, fostering creativity and collaboration when resolving issues.
 An issue is considered resolved when:

 The root cause is identified